-Currently working at Reservoir Labs as an Automatic Parallelization and Compiler Research Engineer.
+Currently working at Reservoir Labs as a Senior Compiler Engineer.
 Interested in high-performance computing, programming languages, compilers, formal verification, novel computation architectures, and distributed systems.
 I treasure those moments of flow when you are working on a difficult problem with the right team.

 • Introduced position iteration spaces to complement the standard coordinate iteration spaces

 • Generalized standard loop transformations to sparse loops